Big-Life-Lab/cchsflow/README.md

 We encourage PRs for additional variable transformations and derived variables that you believe may be helpful to the broad CCHS community.

-Currently, *cchsflow* supports R through the `RecWTable()` function.
+Currently, *cchsflow* supports R through the `rec_with_table()` function.
 The CCHS community commonly uses SAS, Stata and other statistical packages.
-Please feel free to contribute to `cchsflow` by making a PR that creates versions of `RecWTable()` for other statistical and programming languages.
+Please feel free to contribute to `cchsflow` by making a PR that creates versions of `rec_with_table()` for other statistical and programming languages.